steph-inners/steph-inners.github.io/index.md

 <a href="#top" id="japanese-language">Return to top</a>

 # Japanese language
+I'm self-taught in Japanese at approximately the JLPT N3 level.
+Many of the resources below, therefore, are too advanced for beginners, but great for intermediate learners.

 ## My favorite study tools
 - Anki spaced repetition flashcards [desktop app](https://apps.ankiweb.net/)
 - [Anki mobile app](https://apps.apple.com/app/id373493387)